kamir/fuseki-parcel/README.md

 mvn clean compile install -Dmaven.test.skip=true
 ```

-Note: You should add this section to the <repoisitories/> in your POM file after cloning
+Note: You should add this section to the <repoisitories/> section in your POM file
-the Apache Jena project, to have the latest snaphsots involved.
+after cloning the Apache Jena project.
+This provides the latest snapshots for fresh builds.

 ```xml
   <repository>